bsolomon1124/misc/azure/azure_notes.md

 - Lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider

-**Microsoft Azure Information Protection** (AIP): helps organizations classify and optionally protect documents and emails by applying labels.
+**Microsoft Azure Information Protection** (AIP): classifies and optionally protects documents and emails by applying labels.

 - Labels can be applied automatically based on rules and conditions, manually, or a combination of both where users are guided by recommendations
 - You can track and control how the content is used after it is classified/labeled: for example, track access to documents